Strip prefix /foobar and /fiibar

 - "traefik.http.middlewares.example.stripprefix.prefixes=/foobar"

-- "traefik.http.middlewares.example.stripprefix.forceSlash=false"
+- "traefik.http.middlewares.example.stripprefix.forceSlash=false"http:

 middlewares: